Certifying Plumber, Gas fitter and Drainlayer

 Certifying tradesman – an experienced Licensed tradesman who has passed professional standard examinations and can certify that work meets code without recourse to council inspectors.

 If work is performed by an unqualified person your home and family could be at risk, your insurances and warrantees void and the work may need to be redone.
 Unlicensed tradesman and well-meaning DIY’ers are liable for stiff penalties.
+A Tradesmen who is not upfront about their qualifications, or lack thereof, should not be trusted to do the job right.
 Life is so much easier and safer if you use qualified tradesmen and this means checking their PDGB Practising License Card up front.